Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Implementation and Experimental Results

-For modelling real-world graphs, it is suggested in \cite{michel2029} to let $1\leq d\leq 5$.
-Based on this, we fixed $d=4$.
-We performed $100$ independent experiments with $500$ graphs in each experiment.
-Each graph was generated from the DRGG model, with the values of $\alpha$ uniformly sampled from the interval $[5,10]$.
-After generating the graphs, they were split into training and test data (in a $80:20$ ratio).
-Next, we computed the $p$-Rips filtration for each graph, and their persistent homology for different values of $p$.
-We also performed the same experiments using flagser \cite{lutgehetmann2020computing} with both $p=1$ and $p=\infty$.
-Persistence images were generated for $H_0$ (ignoring infinite persistence pairs, as the graphs are almost surely connected \cite{michel2029}), finite persistence pairs in $H_1$, and infinite persistence pairs in $H_1$.
+Persistence images were generated for $H_0$, ignoring infinite persistence pairs, as the graphs are almost surely connected \cite{michel2029}, finite persistence pairs in $H_1$, and infinite persistence pairs in $H_1$.
 The three persistence images of sizes $10$, $10\times 10$ and $10$, respectively, were then concatenated into a single feature vector in $\mathbb{R}^{120}$ representing the given graph.
-We fitted a standard LASSO regression model on these feature vectors and carried out $5$-fold cross-validation to find the optimal $L_1$-penality term $\alpha_{\text{LASSO}}$ and the Gaussian variance $\sigma$ used for generating the persistence images.
+We fitted a standard LASSO regression model on these feature vectors and carried out $5$-fold cross-validation to find the optimal $L_1$-penality term $\alpha_{\text{LASSO}}$ and the Gaussian standard deviation $\sigma$ used for generating the persistence images.
 Statistics for the mean absolute error (MAE) score computed over the test data for all $100$ experiments are reported in \cref{fig:mae_drgg_flagser_and_prips}.
 Numerical results, including results for additional values of $p$, can be found in \cref{table:all_mae_scores_drgg_experiment} in \cref{sec:appendix_experimental_results}.\looseness=-1

-Based on our experiments, the $1$-Rips persistence performed on average slightly better than the corresponding flagser persistence on this particular task.
+Based on our experiments, the $1$-Rips persistence performed on average slightly better than the corresponding Flagser persistence on this particular task.
 The most significant difference was seen between using $p=1$ or $p=\infty$, both for $p$-Rips and Flagser. \FloatBarrier